POST MAY CONTAIN AFFILIATE LINKS- READ DISCLOSURE FOR INFO.

 A day or two later, I would start a week of twice-a-day radiation treatments using the umbrella as a conduit.
 Then they would yank out the umbrella, put a band-aid on the incision and give me a refillable prescription for a daily chemo drug like Tamoxifen or Arimedix.
 Every three months, I’d get re-checked for the next couple of years.

 I’m not sure

-The plastic surgeon looked like a 21-year old female surfer but she gave me a very non-complicated overview of what a double mastectomy would be.
+The plastic surgeon looked like a 21-year old female surfer, but she gave me a very non-complicated overview of what a double mastectomy would be.
 I was still operating with a “get it out, get it out, get it all out!!!” mindset but getting all the advice of my doctors in one setting made it easier to decide.
-I’d do the lumpectory/radiation.
+I’d do the lumpectomy with radiation.
 Another go-around with my doctor team to agree on a date for surgery and radiation.
 Then my nurse practitioner took me to another room to start a physical.

 End of a long day

 My disability leave started at the beginning of October.
-Some part of twenty days in October , I was at MD Anderson Cancer Center.
-I got to know the cafeteria and the wonderful gift shop.
-I had a favorite lounge chair in the 2nd floor courtyard and was settling in for my mandatory vacation.
+Some part of twenty days in October, I was at MD Anderson Cancer Center.
+I got to know the cafeteria and the enticing gift shop.
+I had a favorite lounge chair in the 2nd-floor courtyard and was settling in for my mandatory vacation.

 Inserting the umbrellas

 My surgeon, Dr. B. was like I’ve always imagined a surgeon would be.
 She was direct, efficient and not given to small talk.
 She was also tiny, maybe not even five feet tall but she always wore beautiful high heel pumps.
 I’d learn to recognize the sound of her purposeful stride.